SEND Information Report

 - ensuring the approaches used are based on the best possible evidence and that they are having the required impact on progress and development.

-When considering if a child needs Targeted or Specialist SEND support the school also takes into account:
+When considering what stage of provision is required, the school also takes into account:

 - the age of the child